Setup Guides

 Using uv for Dependency Management

-uv is a tool that simplifies Python dependency management.
-Follow these steps to set it up:
+uv is an alternative tool that simplifies Python dependency management.

 1. Install uv